 According to Harvard Business School professor Clay Christensen, 95% of all product innovations fail after their release on the market.
-This statistic points to a major discrepancy between the solutions that businesses are offering and the problems that customers want solved.
-Too often, today’s innovators are developing new products in a vacuum—isolated from the real world and without consideration of how their buyers will actually use what they’ve devoted their time, labor force and resources to create.
+This statistic points to a major discrepancy between the solutions that businesses are offering and the problems that customers want to be solved.
+Too often, today’s innovators are developing new products in a vacuum.
+Isolated from the real world and without consideration of how their buyers will actually use what they’ve devoted their time, labor force, and resources to create.

 Despite having larger budgets and greater access to customer insights, even established organizations aren’t immune to an unsuccessful innovation strategy.
 There are plenty of case studies that highlight the demise of household names (Blockbuster, Toy R’ Us and Kodak are a few in recent memory) that were unable to innovate their offerings to meet their customers’ evolving needs.

 As opposed to their smaller competitors, established businesses tend to have a more difficult time successfully implementing innovations into their operational practices.
 Regardless of your industry, shifting your tactics at the organizational level becomes increasingly difficult as you raise the number of people that your company employs.